Uber scraps mandatory arbitration clause for sexual harassment claims

 REUTERS: Uber Technologies Inc on Tuesday became the second major company to scrap mandatory arbitration to settle sexual harassment or assault claims, giving victims several options to pursue their claims including public lawsuits.

+The move by the world's largest ride-hailing service comes after several high-profile scandals and is a step in the right direction, according to several legal experts, but does not address class action lawsuits.

+Chief Executive Officer Dara Khosrowshahi has unveiled a series of safety measures to restore Uber's brand and image since taking the top job last August.

-As part of arbitration, victims were required to enter into confidentiality agreements that prevented them from speaking publicly about the facts surrounding any sexual assault or harassment.
+Victims were previously required to enter into confidentiality agreements as part of arbitration to settle claims, which prevented them from speaking publicly about the facts surrounding any sexual assault or harassment.

-They can now settle claims through mediation, where they can choose confidentiality; in arbitration, where they can choose to maintain their privacy while pursuing their case; or in court, the ride-hailing service said in a blog post.
+They can now settle claims through mediation, where they can choose confidentiality; in arbitration, where they can choose to maintain their privacy while pursuing their case; or in court, Uber said in a blog post.

-"We commit to publishing a safety transparency report that will include data on sexual assaults and other incidents that occur on the Uber platform," Uber's chief legal officer, Tony West, wrote in the blog https://www.uber.com/newsroom/turning-the-lights-on.
+"We commit to publishing a safety transparency report that will include data on sexual assaults and other incidents that occur on the Uber platform," Uber's chief legal officer, Tony West, wrote in the blog.

 "So moving forward, survivors will be free to choose to resolve their individual claims in the venue they prefer."